Nepomuceno/arm-tutorial/README.md

 This will show the basic usage of an object parameter and how can you customize it to fit you needs and do not require multiple parameters to be passed.

+##202-enable-templates.json

+This template shows how to combine using different templates to being able to enable parts of your template only, on this example with the parameter `Enable` you can create or not the redis template.

+##301-TShirt-size-template.json

+Using the TShirt approach you basically bucket what kind of sizes people can used for you template puffing values like `small` `medium` `large` enabling others to use or template easily.

 ## Next steps